 - The right to organize and join associations in order to promote common interests.

-- The right of protection from the creation and maintenance by the University of records specifically reflecting the student’s beliefs or their political activities and associations, and the right of assurance that only the names of organizational representatives and the organization’s financial status be included as part of the public record of student organizations maintained by the University.
+- The right of protection from the creation and maintenance by the University of records specifically reflecting the student’s beliefs or his or her political activities and associations, and the right of assurance that only the names of organizational repreesntatives and the organization’s financial status be included as part of the public record of student organizations maintained by the University.